 In recent years Lamont has taught undergraduate courses on “Successful Societies: Markers and Pathways,” “Culture, Power, and Inequality,” “Racism and Anti-Racism in Comparative Perspective,” and “Knowledge Production and Evaluation.”
 At the graduate level, she has taught “Qualitative Data Analysis,” “Classical Sociological Theory,” and “Culture and Inequality.”
 Since 2004, she has co-organized the Culture and Social Analysis Workshop in the Department of Sociology, where faculty, post-doctoral researchers, graduate students, and visitors come together to share their work in progress.
 Since 2005, she has also been the co-organizer of the Study Group on Exclusion and Inclusion at the Center for European Studies.

 An active mentor of post-doctoral fellows, graduate students, and undergraduate students, Lamont advises research on a wide range of topics.
-She received the 2010 Everett Mendelsohn Excellence in Mentoring Award, given by the Harvard Graduate Students Council.
+She received the 2010 Everett Mendelsohn Excellence in Mentoring Award, given by the Harvard Graduate Student Council.
 For a list of current and past graduate students and post-docs, click here.
-She was also one of eight Harvard faculty across all schools to be recognized as "master mentor” by the Office of the Senior Adviser for Faculty Development and Diversity in 2010.
+She was also one of eight Harvard faculty across all schools to be recognized as a “master mentor” by the Office of the Senior Adviser for Faculty Development and Diversity in 2010.